 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This is the BEST Oatmeal Raisin Cookie Recipe – a soft and chewy oatmeal cookie recipe full of juicy raisins and cinnamon.
+This is the BEST Oatmeal Raisin Cookie Recipe – a soft and chewy oatmeal cookie recipe full of juicy raisins, chewy oats and cinnamon.
 This recipe is no fuss with normal ingredients – easy to make and fast!
-You’re going to love this cookie recipe.
+You’re going to love this cookie recipe!

-There are so many amazing things about this oatmeal cookie recipe with raisins.
-My soft and chewy Oatmeal Cookie Recipe is a beloved favorite so you know this one is going to be epic too!
+My soft and chewy Oatmeal Cookie Recipe is a beloved favorite cookie recipe so you know this one is going to be epic too!
+This is such a classic recipe – chewy oatmeal raisin cookies that are also soft and have tons of flavor.
 You either love or hate raisins – I’m the latter – but you’ll still love this cookie recipe – I do!
-Oatmeal raisin cookies often have people turning the other way, but this recipe will prove you wrong.

 ingredients in oatmeal cookies laid out on a marble counter.

-• Quick Cooking Oats: I prefer the chew of a quick oat (instant oats) to the old-fashioned ones.
+4. Quick Cooking Oats: I prefer the chew of a quick oats (instant oats) vs old fashioned oats.
 Did you know you can make quick cook oats?
+The best thing about these cookies is that they have chew from quick oats but not so much it becomes too thick.

 Click to see the recipe card below for full ingredients & instructions!